Storylines

 Switch to the timeline view and see your entire story laid out chronologically.
 Scenes appear as blocks on a horizontal timeline, grouped by character or chapter.
 Long time gaps are compressed automatically so you can see the overall rhythm without scrolling endlessly.

-You can drag scenes to reschedule them, resize them to change duration, and draw connections between related events.
+The story arc view maps tension and pacing across your narrative.
+Character arc views show individual character development.
 The list view gives you a sortable, filterable table of every scene with all its metadata at a glance.

 Keep writing, keep syncing